General Standards of Professional Ethics for Conducting Research and Sponsored Programs

 Investigation or Audit Findings

 If the internal auditor has reason to believe that unfounded charges may have been brought with malicious or dishonest intent, appropriate administrative action may be considered.
-If the internal auditor finds that the allegations are substantiated and the misconduct has occurred, appropriate corrective actions consistent with the policies set forth in University, University of Louisiana System policies, and/or Code of Student Conduct are implemented.
+If the internal auditor finds that the allegations are substantiated and misconduct has occurred, appropriate corrective actions consistent with University policies, University of Louisiana System policies, and/or Code of Student Conduct are implemented.
 In addition, the agency sponsoring the research shall be informed of the findings of the investigation and other appropriate entities may be informed.

 Communication